ska-telescope/observation-execution-tool/docs/src/index.rst

 Feature flags
 -------------
 OET feature flags are configured via environment variables and configuration files.
-The configuration file, oet.ini, can be located either in the user's home directory, or the root of the installation folder.
+The configuration file, ska_oso_oet.ini, can be located either in the user's home directory, or the root of the installation folder.

 Feature flags are read in this order:

 #. environment variable;
-#. oet.ini configuration file;
+#. ska_oso_oet.ini configuration file;
 #. default flag value as specified in OET code.

 No feature flags are available at this time.